DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 ---
 <h2 class="post-h2">Hey There!</h2>

 If you're even remotely tapped into the indie gaming scene right now, you've likely heard names like R.E.P.O., Clair Obscur: Expedition 33, and Schedule 1.
-Notably, these aren’t huge studio projects, but indie games created by small teams that became a huge hit.
+And the best part?
+These aren’t huge studio projects, but great indie games created by a handful of people.

-At Dream Matter Labs, we're not just building <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a>—we're learning from those pushing boundaries in real-time.
+At Dream Matter Labs, we're trying to build <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a> by learning from those pushing the boundaries in real-time.
 So today, we’re breaking down what made these games rise above the noise, what lessons indies can learn, and what patterns are emerging.

 Let’s break it down!